3 August 2021

 For all seven TU Delft elite athletes, their Olympic adventure has come to an end.
 Hopefully they will look back on the Olympics with pride.
 In any case, we do!
 And for those who will now be resuming their studies: we wish them all the best with that too.

-TU Delft supports students who combine their studies with elite sporting activities and invests in the development of talent in and outside the lecture halls.
+TU Delft supports foreign students who play their sports at an international level in their home country.
+We support these students in combining their studies with elite sports activities and invest in the development of talent in and outside the lecture halls.
+However, TU Delft is not a elite sports university; we have no scholarships for elite athletes and no elite sports teams.

 Elite sports and a degree programme both require 100% commitment.
-This means that it can be difficult to combine a normal curriculum with a top-class sports training programme.
-TU Delft’s elite sports policy is aimed at preventing or limiting any possible delay in academic progress.
+This means that it can be difficult to combine a normal curriculum with a top-level sports training programme.
+TU Delft’s elite sports policy is aimed at preventing any possible delay in academic progress.

-At the beginning of every academic year, an individual study plan is drawn up with each top-class athlete so that ambitions and expectations can be established or adjusted.
-During the course of their degree programme, elite athletes can also consult the academic counsellors and the top-class sports coordinator for advice and guidance.
-Naturally, elite athletes have access to the sports facilities at X. Moreover, each individual top-class athlete is considered for eligibility for financial support in the form of the <link studenten administratie regeling-afstudeersteun-studenten regeling-profileringsfonds-overmachtssituaties>Graduation Support Scheme (in Dutch) and sponsorship.
+At the beginning of every academic year, an individual study plan is drawn up with each elite athlete so that ambitions and expectations can be established or adjusted.
+During the course of their degree programme, elite athletes can also consult the academic counsellors and the elite sports coordinator for advice and guidance.
+Naturally, elite athletes have access to the sports facilities at X.

-In the current academic year, TU Delft has 67 students with elite athlete status.
+In the current academic year, TU Delft has 85 students with elite athlete status.
 In addition to up-and-coming talents, they include Dutch, European and World champions and Olympic athletes.
-Our top-class athletes represent a wide range of sports.
-Delft is known for its professional rowers, but also has elite sports participants in fencing, judo, car racing and sailing.
+Our elite athletes represent a wide range of sports.
+Delft is known for its professional rowers, but also has elite sports participants in field hockey, judo, soccer, car racing and sailing.

 If you have any questions or would like more information about the top-level athlete scheme or related matters, please contact Olga Peters via email@example.com.